Archima20/Archima20/README.md

 As a tech enthusiast with a background in architecture and sustainability, I am driven to combine my design, technology, and data analytics expertise with programming languages.
 With hands-on experience in project management, I am passionate about supporting the successful execution of data-driven projects and AI and ensuring their implementation.

 # About me:
-I'm a computer science Master`s student who is passionate about writing code, solving problems, and creating user-friendly software.
+I'm a computer science Master`s student passionate about writing code, solving problems, and creating user-friendly software.

 💻 I  love learning & teaching.